HackerN64/F3DEX3/README.md

   parameters are encoded in the command.
 With some limitations, this allows the tint colors of cel shading to **match scene lighting** with no code intervention.
 Also useful for other lighting-dependent effects.
+- The microcode automatically switches between two lighting implementations depending on which visual features are selected in the particular material.
+  The "basic lighting" codepath--which is roughly the same speed as F3DEX2-- supports all F3DEX2 features (directional lights, texgen), plus packed normals, ambient occlusion, and light-to-alpha.
+The "advanced lighting" codepath, which is slower, adds support for point lights, specular, and Fresnel.
+You only pay the performance penalty for the features you use, and only for the objects which use them.

 ### Profiling

 F3DEX3 introduces a suite of performance profiling capabilities.
 These take the form of performance counters, which report cycle counts for various operations or the number of items processed of a given type.
 There are a total of 21 performance counters across multiple microcode versions.
-See the Profiling section below.
+See the Performance Counters page in the docs.

 ## Credits